colored-dye/colinux-64bit/doc/progress.md

 *Maybe* because of `checksum=0', which can be examined with objdump with -x option.

-Possible fix: Manually compile LLVM-MinGW.
+Possible fix: Manually compile LLVM-MinGW. => Doesn't work.

-TODO: LLVM ABI compatibility between MinGW and Linux.
+TODO: Try modifying clang source code?

 ====